Manila & Near Manila Day Tours

 Is it safe in Manila?

 Before booking flights to Manila and booking Philippine tour packages, you have to consider many things, such as safety.
 Like other urban jungles, Manila is riddled with petty theft, so avoid wearing flashy jewelry and keep your valuables close to you at all times.
 Unfortunately, taxi scams at the airport are prevalent, with drivers unjustifiably racking up the prices or not using a taxi meter.
-To be on the safe side, use only the airport’s official taxis, or book a Grab.
+To be on the safe side, you can book airport transfers or book a Grab.
 In general, be alert and avoid strangers who look shady to you.
 Also, do take note that because of the current pandemic, safety measures and guidelines need to be followed.

 Where can I go for a day tour from Manila?

-You can drop by Intramuros, the National Museum, Binondo, and CCP complex for the Manila Bay sunset if you’re only planning a day tour.
-There are also day tours from Manila in nearby destinations outside the region perfect for road trip near Manila like Tagaytay tour packages, Bataan tour packages including a day tour to Las Casas Filipinas de Acuzar, Rizal tours, Cavite tours, Batangas tours like beach resort near Manila day tour in the many beach resorts near Manila, private resorts near Manila, and pet-friendly resorts near Manila, and Bulacan tour packages.
+There are day tours from Manila to nearby destinations outside the region, perfect for road trips near Manila, like Tagaytay tour packages, Bataan tour packages including a day tour to Las Casas Filipinas de Acuzar in Bataan, Rizal tours, Cavite tours, Batangas tours like beach resort near Manila day tours, and more.

 What is the population in Manila?